Incan ruins are more common than ceviche in Peru.

 And that’s it.

 If you’re visiting Cusco before retracing Hiram Bingham’s footsteps through the Valley of the Inca to the Lost City of the Incas, I strongly recommend this day trip.
 The same if you’re stopping over before heading toward Lake Titicaca.
+And there’s also Laguna Humantay on the way to Machu Picchu via the Salkantay Trail, which is. stunning lake.

 And, if you have even more time, be sure to stop by the alternative Rainbow Mountain of Palcoyo.